 What is EPIC doing to prevent the spread of COVID-19?
 How safe is EPIC?

-- We are providing masks for those that have respiratory symptoms or have been exposed.
+- Masks for those that have respiratory symptoms or have been exposed

-- We are offering alternative visits for patients who have been exposed so they can still get care without coming into our offices.
+- Alternative visits for patients exposed so they can still get care without coming in

 What do I need to know about Coronavirus as a patient?